 Spotting Opportunities with AlphaSense

 Interested in learning more about the emerging cannabis market?
-Subscribe to our Signals podcast and listen to the entire episode here.
+Subscribe to our Signals podcast and listen to the entire episode on the cannabis investing landscape.
 Signals by AlphaSense features conversations with executives, experts, journalists, and analysts.
 These deep but quick insights from the world of finance, business, and research will help you make better decisions every day.

 With new regulations and consumer markets forming, staying on top of every new development is imperative to getting your foot into the cannabis business.
 To do so, you need a tool that aggregates leading industry information, all while helping you cut through irrelevant noise.
 AlphaSense is that and more.
 Read how Verano, a vertically-integrated operator of licensed cannabis cultivation, uses our platform to scan through an influx of information and find the insight they need in seconds.